richardimaoka/alpakka-blog-post/README.md

 ![Alpakka Growth](alpakka-growth.png)

-Since Alpakka provides the connectors as Akka Stream operators, it's not just easy to connect to these other systems and services, but you can also get benefit from Akka Stream's back-pressure support and fine-grained control over the stream at any level you want.
+Since Alpakka provides the connectors as Akka Streams operators, it's not just easy to connect to these other systems and services, but you can also get benefit from Akka Streams's back-pressure support and fine-grained control over the stream at any level you want.
-Akka Stream's flexible DSL makes it easy to combine different operators to perform things like buffering, throttling, branching, pub/sub, etc.
+Akka Streams's flexible DSL makes it easy to combine different operators to perform things like buffering, throttling, branching, pub/sub, etc.
 What's more, you can even create your own operators.

 ## About Cassandra